 In severe cases, the ridge has been reabsorbed and a bone graft is placed to increase ridge height and/or width.
 This is a technique used to restore the lost bone dimension when the jaw ridge gets too thin to place conventional implants.
 In this procedure, the bony ridge of the jaw is literally expanded by mechanical means.
-Bone graft material can be placed and matured for a few months before placing the implant.
+Bone graft material can be placed between the split bone and matured for a few months before placing the implant.

 Since this procedure is considered a very aggressive approach (there is almost always some postoperative numbness of the lower lip and jaw area, which dissipates only very slowly, if ever), usually other, less aggressive options are considered first (CT directed placement of implants, etc.).

 Typically, we remove an outer section of the cheek side of the lower jawbone in order to expose the nerve and vessel canal.
 Then we isolate the nerve and vessel bundle in that area, and slightly pull it out to the side.
 At the same time, we will place the implants.
 Then the bundle is released and placed back over the implants.
-The surgical access is refilled with bone graft material of the surgeon’s choice and the area is closed.
+The surgical access is refilled with bone graft material and the area is closed.